Climate Jargon

 Kilowatt-hour (kWh): 1,000 Watt-hours of electric energy

-Kyoto Protocol: 1997 international treaty to reduce climate change, replaced by the Paris Agreement
+Kyoto Protocol: 1997 treaty to reduce climate change, replaced by the Paris Agreement

 Landfill: Place for solid waste disposal